circleci/circleci-docs/jekyll/_docs/android.md

 should prefer `fb-adb shell` over `adb shell` in CircleCI builds in order to prevent failing commands from being understood as passing.

+Some useful `fb-adb shell` commands are:
+- `fb-adb shell input keyevent 82` to unlock the emulator
+- `fb-adb rcmd screencap -p > $CIRCLE_ARTIFACTS/screen-$(date +"%T").png`
+  to take a screenshot of the emulator and store it as a build artifact.

 [adb-shell-bug]: https://code.google.com/p/android/issues/detail?id=3254
 [fb-adb]:https://github.com/facebook/fb-adb